Lakshay-462/Riddle-Game/README.md

 # Riddle - game
-This is a fun website which lets uses a public API to load random riddles and have users have fun
+This is a fun website which uses a public API to load random riddles using technologies like express.js, node.js, vanilla javascript, html and css.
+It also utilises axiom module and ejs templates to establish a dynamic frontend.